-Kilam is in his 18th season with the Stampeders and his 13th as special teams coordinator.
-It is his third season with the additional title of assistant head coach.
+Kilam is in his 20th season with the Stampeders and his 14th as special teams coordinator.
+It is his fourth season with the additional title of assistant head coach.

-Calgary had a solid performance on special teams in 2021, as the Stampeders led the league in field-goal percentage, net punting average, kickoff return average and opponents’ punt return average and did not allow a kick return touchdown.
-The Stamps were second in punt-return average and were flagged for the third-fewest special-teams penalties while rookie punter Cody Grace was named a West Division all-star and veteran kicker Rene Paredes was a finalist for the CFL’s Most Outstanding Special Teams Player award.
+In 2021, the Stampeders led the league in field-goal percentage, net punting average, kickoff-return average and opponents’ punt-return average and did not allow a kick-return touchdown.
+Grace was named a West Division all-star and Paredes was a finalist for the CFL’s Most Outstanding Special Teams Player award.